MakeSchool-Tutorials/Peeved-Penguins-SpriteKit-Swift3-V2/P9-Physics-Part-1/content.md

 ```
 >

+This property will contain a physics joint when the catapult arm is being dragged.
+When
+the arm is release the joint is removed.

-While you are focusing on modeling the catapult physics, let's park the penguin launching code for later.
+While you are focusing on modeling the catapult physics, let's park the penguin launching
+code for later.

-#Touch control
+# Touch control

 > [action]
-> Replace the existing `touchBegan(...)` method with:
+> _Replace_ the existing `touchBegan(_ touches: with event:)` method with:
 >
 ```
-override func touchesBegan(touches: Set<UITouch>, withEvent event: UIEvent?) {
+override func touchesBegan(_ touches: Set<UITouch>, with event: UIEvent?) {
-    /* Called when a touch begins */
+    /* Called when a touch begins */ let touch = touches.first!              // Get the first touch
->
-    /* There will only be one touch as multi touch is not enabled by default */ for touch in touches {
->
-        /* Grab scene position of touch */ let location    = touch.locationInNode(self)
->
-        /* Get node reference if we're touching a node */ let touchedNode = nodeAtPoint(location)
->
-        /* Is it the catapult arm? */
-        if touchedNode.name == "catapultArm" {
->
-            /* Reset touch node position */
-            touchNode.position = location
->
+    let location = touch.location(in: self) // Find the location of that touch in this view let nodeAtPoint = atPoint(location)     // Find the node at that location if nodeAtPoint.name == "catapultArm" {  // If the touched node is named "catapultArm" do... touchNode.position = location
-            /* Spring joint touch node and catapult arm */ touchJoint = SKPhysicsJointSpring.jointWithBodyA(touchNode.physicsBody!, bodyB: catapultArm.physicsBody!, anchorA: location, anchorB: location) physicsWorld.addJoint(touchJoint!)
+        touchJoint = SKPhysicsJointSpring.joint(withBodyA: touchNode.physicsBody!, bodyB: catapultArm.physicsBody!, anchorA: location, anchorB: location)
->
+        physicsWorld.add(touchJoint!)
     }
 }
-}
 ```
 >

-When the player touches the screen, the **touchNode** will be set the touch position and the *SKPhysicsJointSpring* will be created between the **touchNode** and the **catapultArm** to create the pullback mechanic.
+When the player touches the **catapult arm**, the **touchNode** will set the touch
+position and the *SKPhysicsJointSpring* will be created between the **touchNode** and the

-Run your game...
+**catapultArm** to create the pullback mechanic.

-The **touchNode** should move to the position the player touches.
-However, the player can't pull back the catapult just yet.
+**At this point you still can't pull back the catapult just yet.** The
+`touchBegan(_ touches: with event:)` occurs when your finger touches the screen.
+It's doesn't keep track as your finger move across the screen, for this you'll
+`touchMoved(_ touches: with event:)`.

-##Lean back
+## Lean back

 To pull the catapult arm you need the **touchNode** to track the player's touch.
+You
-You can add this by implementing the *touchedMoved* method.
+can add this by implementing the *touchedMoved* method.

 > [action]
 > Add the following method to the *GameScene* class:
 >
 ```
-override func touchesMoved(touches: Set<UITouch>, withEvent event: UIEvent?) {
+override func touchesMoved(_ touches: Set<UITouch>, with event: UIEvent?) {
-    /* Called when a touch moved */
->
-    /* There will only be one touch as multi touch is not enabled by default */ for touch in touches {
->
+    let touch = touches.first!
-      /* Grab scene position of touch and update touchNode position */ let location       = touch.locationInNode(self)
+    let location = touch.location(in: self)
     touchNode.position = location
->
 }
-}
 ```
 >

+Great you can now pull back the catapult, remember to touch and drag from the **catapult
+arm!** Touching the "touch node" will have no effect.
+The touch node is a just a helper
+object.

-Great you can now pull back the catapult, there is one last step required to 'spring it to life'.
-Once the player releases their touch, you need to sever the **touchJoint**.
-This will release the joint holding the catapult arm and **touchNode**, allowing the forced stored in the **cantileverNode** spring joint to exert its force.
+There is one last step required to 'spring it to life'.
+Once the player releases
+their touch, you need to sever the **touchJoint**.
+This will release the joint
+holding the catapult arm and **touchNode**, allowing the forced stored in the
+**cantileverNode** spring joint to exert its force.

-##Let it go
+## Let it go

 To facilitate this joint removal you will be implementing the *touchesEnded* method.